NaturalCycles/js-lib/readme.md

 Presence of `jest` is detected by checking if `node_modules/jest` exists.

 If exists - `eslint-plugin-jest` recommended config (plus opinionated `dev-lib`'s rules) are enabled.
-Otherwise disabled ( to not cause "jest not found" errors)
+Otherwise disabled ( to not cause "jest not found" errors).